General Effective Theories of Black Holes in the Large D Limit: Particular instances and illustrative solutions

 \subsection{Schwarzschild as a blob on a black brane}

 It is known that the Schwarzschild black hole—and, in fact, also the Myers-Perry family—can be recovered as a Gaussian “blob” configuration of the asymptotically flat black string or black brane.
-Specifically, the equations \eqref{eq:mpeq} for a black string along $x$ admit the localized static solution
+Specifically, the equations \eqref{eq:mpeq} for a black string along $x$, namely,